SteveWorcester/Tactics/Assets/Readme.txt

 			Move
 				Can be performed one time per turn
 				Limited by a max range: 3
+				Limited by a max height: 3
 				Can be stopped at any point up to the max range.
 				Can be undone if an action (attack or ability) has not been performed afterwards.
+				Characters cannot move to an adjacent cell that is too high above their currently occupied cell.
+				In cases where the player moves across 3 cells, only the height of the previous cell is taken into account.
 			Attack
 				Can be performed one time per turn.
 				Limited by a max range: 1